Adityav1296/Pwn.College-Aditya/Linux Luminarium/Hello Hackers/Intro_to_Commands.md

 When the command terminates, the shell once again displays the prompt, ready for the next command.

+### Objective
+In this level, invoke the hello command to get the flag!

 ### Solve
 **Flag:** `pwn.college{wXHpr2GmZG9CvbuDVZRDWp0fCAZ.ddjNyUDLygjN0czW}`